BCG-X-Official/facet/README.md

     """
     ```

-- Do not add a blank line after the starting triple quotes (`"""`) of a docstring, e.g.,
+- For multi-line docstrings, insert a line break after the leading triple quote and
+ before the trailing triple quote, e.g.,
     ```
+    def fit():
+        """
-    """fit the model
+        Fit the model.

         Use the underlying estimator's `fit` method
         to fit the model using the given training sample.

         :param sample: training sample
-    :return: the return value
         """
+    ```
+    but not
+    ```
+    def fit():
+        """Fit the model.

+        Use the underlying estimator's `fit` method
+        to fit the model using the given training sample.

+        :param sample: training sample"""
     ```

 - As a general rule, aim to describe not only _what_ the code does, but also _why_
 , including the rationale for any design choices that may not be obvious